sage-code/eve/manual/composite.md

 ## Text

-@text can contain multiple lines of symbols separated with end of line character.
-A text use Unicode symbols and is optimized for faster search of internal words and symbols. @text can be modified while strings are immutable.
+Text can contain multiple lines of symbols separated with end of line character.
+A text use Unicode symbols and is optimized for faster search of internal words and symbols.
+Text can be modified while strings are immutable.

 **Literal**